Jencyy/BlogPanel/README.md

 ## 🚀 Usage
 📝 Register a new user account.

 🔑 Log in with your credentials.

 ✍️ Create, edit, or delete blog posts.

 🖼️ Upload images to enhance blog posts.

-👀 View all available blogs, with edit and delete options available only for your own blogs.
+👀 View all available blogs, with only edit and delete options available for your blogs.

 📸 Screenshots